Minerals, Gems and More … Oh My!

-Note: The hematite often used in jewelry or sold as magnetized items is an artificially created material known as hematine, or magnetic hematite.)
+(Note: The hematite often used in jewelry or sold as magnetized items is typically an artificially created material known as hematine, or magnetic hematite.)

 Jasper is an opaque rock stemming from the mineral content of the original sediments or ash.
 Colors usually occur in red, yellow, brown or green (and rarely blue), with the most-common red color due to iron inclusions.

 Streaks and spots arise during the consolidation process, forming patterns in the original silica-rich sediment or volcanic ash.

 The mineral aggregate breaks with a smooth surface and is used for ornamentation or as a gemstone.
 It can be highly polished for use in vases, seals and snuff boxes.